Synonyms: Limnobium laevigatum

 Common names: South American spongeplant; West Indian spongeplant

-Limnobium laevigatum (South American spongeplant) is a perennial aquatic plant (family Hydrocharitaceae) found on the San Joaquin river and the Sacramento-San Joaquin delta.
-The spongplant can form thick mats across the water causing problems for boats, fish, and water infrastructure.
-Limbnobium laevigatum can spread rapidly through quick seed production and vegetative growth.
-The small, floating seeds easily disperse once produced.Cal-IPC Rating: High
+Limnobium spongia (South American spongeplant) is a perennial aquatic plant (family Hydrocharitaceae) found on the San Joaquin river and the Sacramento-San Joaquin delta.
+The spongeplant can form thick mats across the water causing problems for boats, fish, and water infrastructure.
+Limnobium spongia can spread rapidly through quick seed production and vegetative growth.
+The small, floating seeds easily disperse once produced.Cal-IPC Rating: High?

 Plant Assessment Form - Information gathered by Cal-IPC on the impacts, rate of spread, and distribution of invasive plants in California.
 Does not include management information.